HubSpot/drop/docs/intro.md

 #### `target`

 The element (or a selector for an element) the Drop should stay adjacent to on the page.
-An action on this element like a click or hover can be set to open the drop.
+An action on this element, such as a click or hover, can be set to open the drop.

 #### `content`

-The content which should be rendered into the Drop.
+The content that should be rendered into the Drop.
 Can be:

 - A DOM element
 - An HTML string